Wakayama Telecasting Corporation

 Wakayama Telecasting Corp. (株式会社テレビ和歌山, Kabushiki-gaisha Terebi Wakayama), also known as WTV, is a Japanese commercial terrestrial television station, founded in 1973 and headquartered in Wakayama, Japan.
 It is a member of the Japanese Association of Independent Television Stations (JAITS).
 It is the only commercial television station whose headquarter is located in Wakayama Prefecture.
 The callsign of WTV is JOOM-DTV.

 In 2016, WTV's news studio won the Good Design Award.

+Previously, Shikoku Broadcasting, the only TV and radio station in Tokushima, established offices in Wakayama on December 1, 1960; but due to the creation of WTV, and Osaka-based stations (Such as MBS & JRT's fellow NNN/NNS affiliate, YTV) establishing relays and bureaus in the prefecture, JRT decided to close the Wakayama Bureau in 1975.